MAPLE: Enhancing Review Generation with Multi-Aspect Prompt LEarning in Explainable Recommendation: Related Works

 \subsection{Aspect-aware Explanation Generation}

 According to \citet{Zhang2023ABSASurvey} which studies into aspect-based sentiment analysis, aspect categories \(c\) refer to broad attributes (such as \textit{food} or \textit{service} in the restaurant domain) and aspect terms \(a\) refer to specific targets (such as \textit{the beef tacos} in the review "The beef tacos here are amazing").

-To alleviate the issue of overly general aspect terms, \citet{Ni2018ExpansionNet} proposes ExpansionNet that expands short phrases into detailed explanation using a tri-encoder framework, in which it relies on the aspect encoder to predict aspect-term importance.
-To get the aspect terms, ExpansionNet uses an unsupervised aspect extraction model called ABAE \citep{He2017ABAE} for inferring unsupervised aspect categories and the top-K aspect terms.
+To address overly general aspect terms, \citet{Ni2018ExpansionNet} proposed ExpansionNet, which expands short phrases into detailed explanations via a tri-encoder framework that predicts aspect-term importance using an aspect encoder.
+Aspect terms are obtained through ABAE \citep{He2017ABAE}, an unsupervised model that infers aspect categories and retrieves top-K aspect terms.

 Building on ExpansionNet, UARM \citep{Sun2022UARM} enhances the use of inferred aspect embeddings from ABAE by converting them into aspect-aware user and item representations. \citet{li2020nete} extracts review aspect terms with Sentires \citep{zhang2014sentires}, and its proposed model NETE does aspect-term condition generation in training.
-In inference stage, NETE uses Point-wise Mutual Information (PMI) to rank and select an aspect term by user preference.
+In the inference stage, NETE uses Point-wise Mutual Information (PMI) to rank and select an aspect term by user preference.
 However, aspect-term distribution might be too sparse to be captured by PMI.
-Therefore, there's an emerging line of works that simply assume the ground-truth aspect terms are given: \citet{li2021peter} introduces PETER+ that places aspect-term tokens behind user and item IDs to guide the generation of explanations.
-UCEpic \citep{li2023UCEpic} employs a bi-directional transformer \citep{Vaswani2017transformer} that starts from the aspect term and iteratively predict and insert mask tokens, formulating the explanation process as a progressive text generation.
+Therefore, there's an emerging line of works that simply assume the ground-truth aspect terms are given: One of them is PETER+ \citep{li2021peter}, which places aspect-term tokens behind user and item IDs to guide the generation of explanations.
+Another example is ERRA \citep{ERRA2023explainable}, which leverages Sentence-BERT \citep{SentenceBERT} to encode aspect terms and the corpus.
+It searches for appropriate aspect and corpus vectors to support the text generation.

-Our approach aligns more to the line of NETE, where in training stage, MAPLE is trained by a given \textit{aspect-category} signal, and in inference stage, it decides which aspect signal it wants to use.
-MAPLE is a simple yet effective approach for controlling from a broad sense and generating fine-grained aspect terms.
+Our approach aligns more with the line of NETE, wherein in the training stage, MAPLE is trained by a given \textit{aspect-category} signal, and in the inference stage, it decides which aspect signal it wants to use.
+Compared to ERRA, MAPLE fine-tunes the generation model and incorporates multi-aspect learning to predict aspects with greater diversity.
+This makes MAPLE a simple yet effective approach for controlling from a broad sense and generating fine-grained aspect terms.